AlePouroullis/LoopQPrize/Challenge B/README.md

 ### Alexandros P. Pouroullis

-This folder stores all the files used in solving challenge B of the Loop Q Prize.
+This folder stores most of the files I used in solving challenge B of the Loop Q Prize.